Revacept (PR-15, GPVI-Fc)

 In a first in man study, all doses were well tolerated, no drug-related adverse events occurred, bleeding time was not prolonged.
 No bleeding complications nor platelet depletion (thrombopenia) were observed.

-A second investigator-initiated phase II clinical study in patients with coronary artery disease (NCT 03312855; EudraCT 2015-000686-32) has been initiated at the team of Prof. Adnan Kastrati, German Heart Center, Munich and the team of Prof. Steffen Massberg, Großhadern Clinic of the Ludwig-Maximilian University, and at further large clinical entities who cooperate within the German Center for Cardiovascular Diseases (DZHK).
-To this end, a diagnostic blood test has been developed, which allows for risk stratification of patients.
+A second investigator-initiated phase II clinical study in patients with coronary artery disease (NCT 03312855; EudraCT 2015-000686-32) is being carried out by the teams of Prof. Adnan Kastrati, German Heart Center, Munich and of Prof. Steffen Massberg, Großhadern Clinic of the Ludwig-Maximilian University, and at further large clinical entities who cooperate within the German Center for Cardiovascular Diseases (DZHK), who have already completed patient recruitment.
+The protocol of this ISAR-PLASTER study has recently been published (Schüpke et al., 2019).
+The ISAR-PLASTER study is financially and conceptually supported by advanceCOR.
+The study drug Revacept is provided and supervised by advanceCOR, and its production has been funded by the PATTIS grant of the German Research Ministry (BMBF).
+Due to the blinded study design, the final analysis of efficacy will be done at the end of the trial.
+Moreover, a diagnostic blood test has been developed, which allows for risk stratification of patients.